 Were there any factions, stables, tag teams or managers that you have been with or a part of that you feel could have been prolonged, or do you think they ended as they should have?

-“I felt that Generation Next could have gone a little longer.
+ROH’s Roderick Strong: “I felt that Generation Next could have gone a little longer.
 People’s priorities changed and it needed to happen the way it happened.
-It was something that was kind of sad to see because it had legs and could have gone for a very long time, I feel.
+It was something that was kind of sad to see.
+It had legs and could have gone for a very long time I feel.
 In that itself I feel it could have gone longer.
 Being with Truth (Martini) was great.
-The fact that I barely knew him and we had a some really solid chemistry was really awesome because he has a great mind for wrestling and I learned a lot from him and he gave me honest opinions which I appreciated because I’m the same way back with people.
+The fact that I barely knew him and we had some really solid chemistry was really awesome because he has a great mind for wrestling and I learned a lot from him and he gave me honest opinions which I appreciated because I’m the same way back with people.
 It was a good relationship while it lasted, I really appreciate my time with him.”

 The span of a 13-year career in one promotion lends itself to some great matches.
 If you could point out a match for any fan to watch of yours that you’re proud of, what would that be?